HIPAA Training Resources: Facility Guide and FAQ

 Who Needs Compliance Training?

 Covered entities — which include healthcare organizations, institutions, or individuals — must comply with HIPAA’s privacy and security rules.
 Business associates are only required to comply with the security rule.
 As part of a compliance program, healthcare employers must certify their workforce in the appropriate training.
+This means that you should be providing HIPAA training for nurses, physicians, and any other clinical and administrative staff who come in contact with PHI.
 New members at a covered entity must undergo HIPAA training within a reasonable time period of joining the workforce.

-There isn’t one standardized HIPAA compliance training that covers the broad range of healthcare entities that need to comply with HIPAA Rules.
+There isn’t one standardized HIPAA training resource that covers the broad range of healthcare entities that need to comply with HIPAA rules.
 To create a program, healthcare facility leaders can gather information from resources such as:

-As you begin creating staff training, establish course objectives that align with program goals.
-Consider using the seven elements of a compliance program as a guideline:
+As you begin gathering HIPAA training resources to create a program for your staff, establish course objectives that align with program goals.
+Consider using recommended elements of a compliance program as a guideline, and follow these seven steps:

-1. Having written policies, procedures, and conduct standards
+- Have written policies, procedures, and conduct standards.

-2. Designating a compliance committee with a compliance officer
+- Design a compliance committee with a compliance officer.

-3. Delivering staff education such as a HIPAA certification for healthcare workers CEU course
+- Deliver staff education such as a HIPAA certification for healthcare workers CEU course.

-7. Taking corrective action and responding promptly to offense
+- Take corrective action and responding promptly to offense.

 What to Include in Compliance Training

-When creating a HIPAA staff training program, remember to keep the course concise and simplified so employees can get a clear understanding of the content.
+Whether you’re creating HIPAA training for nurses and physicians, or your medical billers and administrative staff, remember to keep the course concise and simplified so employees can get a clear understanding of the content.
 HIPAA rules are complex, so create learning material that covers the basic rules and how they affect your organization.
 Periodic internal compliance audits help leaders evaluate the program and compliance within your organization.

 Consider including the following sections in HIPAA training for employees at your healthcare facility: